Growing Opportunities for Health Psychologists

 What is a Health Psychologist?

-Health psychologists study the relationship between physical and mental health, specifically the psychological and behavioral reactions associated with chronic illness and health problems.
-While many branches of psychology focus on treatment, health psychologists’ work often specializes in prevention, addressing problems at the earliest possible stage – before they even emerge.
+Clinical health psychologists study the relationship between physical and mental health, specifically the psychological and behavioral reactions associated with chronic illness and health problems.
+While many branches of psychology focus on treatment, counseling, and social work, health psychologists’ work often specializes in prevention, addressing problems at the earliest possible stage—before they even emerge.
 By using behavioral change to encourage healthy habits, health psychologists try to prevent illness before it becomes a problem.
 From a general standpoint, this usually involves working with patients to stop activities such as smoking or drinking and finding ways that work for the patient to eat more healthy foods and exercise more regularly.

 Many specialty areas exist within health psychology.
 Some areas of concentration include: